 - Learn in a small class setting that incorporates hands-on activities such as field study and team projects.

-- Receive support and guidance as you embark on a program of study and make decisions about further education, work and life goals.
+- Receive support and guidance in identifying academic goals, engaging in career exploration, and making decisions about further education, work and life goals.

 - Collaborate with peers who share similar goals and aspirations.

-- Be more likely to stay in college, do well in your courses and achieve your academic goals.
+- Are more likely to stay in college, do well in their coursework, and achieve their academic goals.

 BHCC offers two types of Learning Communities: Learning Seminar for First-Year Students and Learning Community Clusters.
 If you are a first-time college student pursuing an associate degree and enrolled in nine or more credits, you are required to take a Learning Community Seminar or a Learning Community Cluster within your first year.